 Getting out there

-During ordinary times, all of Germany can be your oyster during the winter season.
-Nowadays, however, make sure you pay attention to travel and movement restrictions as you’re planning your trip.
+During the winter season, all of Germany can be your oyster when it comes to finding outdoor activities.
+However, make sure you pay attention to travel and movement restrictions as you’re planning your trip.

 For U.S. government employees, including service members, remember to always follow command regulations, which may be different than host nation policies when it comes to travel.